Fiction: APPA is so negative! You're opposed to all uses of the Park Lands!

 Fiction: We need new buildings on Park Lands to help Adelaide come alive - to boost the city's vibrancy.

 Fact: We agree that events on Park Lands boost tourism and add to Adelaide's appeal for residents and visitors alike.
 But non-stop "vibrancy" is impossible.
 Trends come and go.
 Once-popular pastimes and buildings eventually become stale, boring or irrelevant.
-That's why we hold most events on Park Lands using temporary structures, such as marquees.
+That's why most events on Park Lands use temporary structures, such as marquees.
 If we erect buildings for currently-fashionable purposes, then the buildings will stay on for generations, with their footprint overlaying the Park Lands.
 If new buildings are really needed for "vibrancy" then they should be placed in City locations that won't effectively reduce our irreplaceable heritage of Park Lands.

 Estadio Lluís Sitjar, Mallorca (Spain) It used to be very "vibrant".